bluesky-social/atproto/.changeset/hungry-parrots-study.md

 "@atproto/xrpc": patch
 ---

-Improve transformation of fetchHandler errors into XrpcError
+Improve handing of fetchHandler errors when turning them into `XrpcError`.